jonathanyeong/personal-website-content/rebuilding-reading-habit.md

 featured: false
 draft: false
 topics:
-  - career
-  - Productivity
+  - life
 ---
 I'm an atrocious reader of non-fiction articles or books.
 First off, I find myself constantly zoning out when reading a technical article.
 Secondly, I'm a sucker for instant gratification.
 I would rather clean the house for an hour then sit in a chair reading.
 For context, I do neither and watch YouTube instead.
 Those pottery videos aren't going to watch themselves.

 In the past few weeks, I committed to reading more.
 To quote a toddler, "why"?